ScottPlot/ScottPlot/README.md

 # ScottPlot

 **ScottPlot is a free and open-source interactive plotting library for .NET** which makes it easy to interactively display data in a variety of formats.
-You can generate line plots, bar charts, error charts, scatter plots, etc., with just a few lines of code (see the [ScottPlot Cookbook](/cookbook/) for examples).
+You can create interactive line plots, bar charts, scatter plots, etc., with just a few lines of code (see the [ScottPlot Cookbook](/cookbook) for examples).

 ![](/demos/src/plot-types/ScottPlot-screenshot.gif)